z404/MarkBot/readme.md

 # Project-Mark
 ## Version 4.0

-## Major framework changes are under way!
-New framework has been planned!
 ## A functional private Artificial Intelligence built from scratch.
 ## Primarily focused on being a discord bot, so its easier to use